Can You Do Pottery With Long Nails?

 So, can you do pottery with long nails?

-To answer this query, Can You do Pottery with Long Nails?, I’d say, yes you can do pottery with long nails.
+Yes, you definitely can do pottery with long nails.
 You don’t have to cut your beautiful long nails just for pottery work.

-Here I’ll tell you 5 practical tips on how to do pottery with long nails?
+I’ll give you five practical tips on how to do pottery with long nails.

 How to Do Pottery With Long Nails?